cygnan/game-of-life/README.md

 ## Usage
 1. Open game-of-life.xlsm.
+1. If the "PROTECTED VIEW" alert is displayed, push the "Enable Editing" button.
-1. If "SECURITY WARNING" is displayed, push the "Enable Content" button.
+1. If the "SECURITY WARNING" alert is also displayed, push the "Enable Content" button.
 1. Then, push the "START" button to start a simulation.

 - Click or double click on cells to fill in light blue.